trussworks/terraform-aws-ou-scp/README.md

 * Combines multiple Service Control Policies (SCP) statements based on the policies defined in [`terraform-aws-org-scp`](https://github.com/trussworks/terraform-aws-org-scp).
 Creating a single policy allows more than 5 policies to be be applied to a single Organizational Unit (OU).
 * Alternatively, creates a "Deny All Access" Service Control Policy.

+Certain assumptions are made when you choose to use a combined policy.
+The default "Deny" policies in the combined policy block are:

+* Protect S3 Buckets (ProtectS3Buckets) - included by default in the combined policy

 The following statements are included in the combined policy (listed by `sid`), with Deny/Allow toggled for each:

 * Deny root account (DenyRootAccount)